 - How do I order a sterilization tray or hand-held instruments for the MyoSure scope?

-Practice, Equipment and Reimbursement Questions
+Practice, Equipment and Reimbursement Questions for MyoSure

 Yes, the MyoSure XL system is designed to remove a 5cm fibroid in 15 minutes or less of cutting time.
 It is helpful to thoroughly evaluate the pathology pre-operatively to enable1 pre-surgical patient counseling.
 SIS or hysteroscopy are recommended.
 Once a 2500cc of fluid deficit is reached, patient safety dictates that the procedure should be stopped.Can the MyoSure® device be used to remove a fibroid that is partially protruding into the uterine cavity, (e.g., a Type II myoma)?